West Virginia FloodingThe situation:

-West Virginia is experiencing the worst flooding in more than a century.
-At least 23 people have been confirmed dead, hundreds of homes are severely damaged or destroyed, and thousands of people are without power.
+In 2016, West Virginia experienced the worst flooding in more than a century.
+At least 23 people died, hundreds of homes were severely damaged or destroyed, and thousands of people were without power.
 Flash flooding caused little time to prepare or escape the rising waters.
-With the threat of heavy rain still in the forecast, additional flooding and damage may occur.

 What you can do: